 Sam Noppen, Rega Institute for Medical Research, Leuven, Belgium

-"I used the ibidi µ-Plate Angiogenesis 96 well for bioluminescence measurements.
+"I used the ibidi µ-Plate 96 Well 3D for bioluminescence measurements.
 The plate performed exceptionally well for this specific application, as it reduced my sample volume drastically and the optical quality was just superb."

 "I plated and transfected cells on the ibidi µ-Slide 8 Well alongside the regular chambers we normally use and they were very good.
 In fact, I particularly liked the lids which seem more secure than our regular 8-well chambers and the fact that they are 'slide' sized with space for writing a label.
 Another bonus was the individual packaging which gives me greater confidence on sterility particularly when not all the chambers in a pack of 8 are used at once.
 So all in all great."